zowe/docs-site/docs/user-guide/use-certificates.md

 ## Use JCERACFKS certificates

-When Zowe is launched, details for the JCERACFKS certificate used are specified in the `zowe.yaml` section `certificates`.
-This contains information for the certificate name and its location, together with the truststore location.
+The details about the JCERACFKS certificate used when Zowe is launched, are specified in the `zowe.yaml` section `certificates`.
+This contains information about the certificate name and its location, together with the truststore location.

 The two most common scenarios for using a JCERACFKS certificate are: